BioNomad/omicsCore/docs/IntroToLinux/HPC/HPC.md

 ## Checking Avaialble Nodes

 We just demonstrated how to get to an interactive session on a compute node in the batch partition.
 But what if the batch partition is being used for other jobs?
-You can use the following to ```sinfo``` to identify partitions, their availability, time limit for which they can be used, how many nodes are available, their state, and the list of available nodes:
+You can use ```sinfo``` to identify partitions, their availability, time limit for which they can be used, how many nodes are available, their state, and the list of available nodes:

 ![](images/sinfo.PNG)